 about this later in this chapter.
 The other striking feature is

 the indication that the Toledo Embayment coincides with a low spot

 in the underlying basement rocks.

 The interpretation of the Toledo Embayment as a small caldera from which the Culebra Member erupted is intriguing but has not attracted much support from most geologists.
-The most popular interpretation is sill that it is an offshoot of the Toledo caldera that formed at the same time.
+The most popular interpretation is sill that it is an offshoot of the Toledo caldera that formed during or shortly after the Toledo Event.

 The Jemez volcanic field as we know it today was largely shaped by the Valles Event 1.25 million years ago.
 This massive eruption produced the Tshirege Member of the Bandelier Formation, which is the iconic geological formation of the Los Alamos area.

 Like the Toledo Event, the Valles Event emptied a magma chamber in which large quantities of gas-rich, high-silica magma had accumulated.
 This magma chamber likely nearly coincided with the Toledo magma chamber.
 As with the Toledo event, the Valles eruption was preceded by increased emissions of sulfur oxides, inflation of the volcanic field as magma rose beneath it, and, immediately before the eruption, seismic signals such as harmonic tremor.
 But the earliest precursor may have been the eruption of the Warm Springs dome, which we visited earlier.
 Eruption of this dome took place along the old Toledo ring fracture only a few thousand years before the Valles event.

 The Valles Event resembled the Toledo Event, but with some significant differences.
 Not least of these is that much more of the Valles Event is preserved in the geological record.